-Due to the nature of the Yusufzai conquest of the valley in the last quarter of the 16th century Swat has always reflected the strength of the feudal aristocracy.
-It held its sway over politics and societal influence.
-Even after the horrendous experiences of the residents of the district at the hand of terrorists and the intermittent violence during the last decade, the Swat elites have not yet learnt any lessons and rebounded back as a class in the 2008 general election.
+Politics in Swat has always reflected the strength of the feudal aristocracy.
+This held sway over politics and societal influence.
+Even after the horrendous experiences of the residents of the district at the hand of terrorists and the intermittent violence during the last decade, the Swat elites rebounded back as a class in the 2008 general election.
 They won all the seven seats to the provincial legislature as well as the two national legislature seats.
 The seven provincial legislative seats were won by the ruling ANP party which has formed a coalition with the PPP.
 The table below provides the data of the member in parliament and also indicates the sources of their wealth which invariably is tied to land: